Enamel and Turquoise Puppy Brooch - with French hallmarks

-Makers marks on jewelry are yet another very important indication since the reputation and workmanship of a jeweler or fashion accessories manufacturer are also significant in appraising their worth.
-Older and rare jewelry seem to do better in retaining their value and famous designers add prestige and increase desirability.
-Mass produced or unmarked jewelry, even if made using precious metals, usually fetch lower prices at auction and their value is mostly dependent on the purity and overall weight of their precious metal content and/or any precious stones.
+Makers marks on jewelry are yet another very important indication since the reputation of a company or designer are also significant factors in appraising their worth.
+On vintage jewelry, rarity and intricate designs are an important consideration as to whether they can retain a high valuation and keep appreciating.
+On newer jewelry, and other than their content in precious metals or stones, the main factor is the prestige of the designer.
+Mass-produced unsigned jewelry, even if made using expensive materials, usually fetch lower prices at auction and their value is mostly dependent on the purity and overall weight of their precious metal content and/or any precious stones.

 Very old pre-Tsarist Russian jewelry is still very popular because of their classic and remarkably ornate detailing.
 These do better at auctions in many European capitals since many rich expats usually have a second home there.
-French vintage jewelry or antique fashion accessories have a more universal appeal, especially if made by Paris jewelers of the period, since France remains a magnet for famous and talented designers.
-British-made jewelry tends to be more formal and not very ornate, so in that sense they seem to be holding their value, but their appeal fluctuates over time as styles fall in and out of vogue.
+French vintage jewelry or antique fashion accessories have a universal appeal, especially if made by Paris jewelers of the period since France remains a magnet for famous and talented designers.
+British-made jewelry tends to be more formal and not very ornate, so in that sense, they seem to be holding their value, but their appeal fluctuates over time as styles fall in and out of vogue.

 Modernist abstract sterling brooch with amethyst bead and American maker's marks